BC Redress and Japanese Canadian Legacies

 On May 21, 2022, the BC Government made an historic announcement, marking a pivotal moment in our community, one that honours our elders past and present.
-A $100 million dollar commitment was announced, reflecting funding to support the historical wrongs framework recommended by the National Association of Japanese Canadians BC Redress Project, in conjunction with Japanese Canadian communities in BC.
-The initiatives were developed from 2020 – 2022 and fit within six pillars: Monument; Education; Senior Health and Wellness; Community and Culture; Heritage Restoration; and Anti-racism.
+Following the BC Redress historical wrongs framework, developed under the National Association of Japanese Canadians and led by BC Redress Project Director Susanne Tabata, a $100 million dollar commitment was announced, reflecting funding for legacy initiatives under six pillars: Monument; Education; Seniors Health and Wellness; Community and Culture; Heritage Restoration; and Anti-racism.

 “The Government of British Columbia acknowledges the hardships and trauma people suffered because of government inaction and action before, during and after the war.
 We know that healing the wounds of the past is a long process.
 Across government and together with our partners, we are focused on honouring the diversity and contributions of all communities to the BC that we live in today.
 It is more important than ever that we learn from the mistakes of the past and acknowledge historical injustices.
 And to not let any power or persuasion deter us for standing up for our fellow citizens and protecting the human rights we hold dear.” – Former BC Premier John Horgan